 Editor’s Notes: This post was originally published in August 2011 and has been updated for accuracy and comprehensiveness.

 Here at Function Point, we are constantly working with creative firms, advertising agencies and digital agencies to better define internal processes and workflow management using our software.
-In doing this, we have come up with 6 personas that interact within the typical creative agency.
+In doing this, we have come up with 6 personas that interact with the typical creative agency.

 Helping these people work more efficiently and effectively together ultimately helps the agency become more profitable.